Henry Stephens (Conservative politician): Life

 Stephens enlarged and improved the house and in the 1870s sought advice about having the grounds developed, and employed landscape gardener Robert Marnock (1800–1889).
 Marnock's plans included lawns, ponds, mounds, paths and steps, and a walled kitchen garden and park-keeper's dwelling known as The Bothy (1882).
 Stephens added a water tower with adjacent building, a lodge, coach house and stable block and arranged for a number of rare trees to be planted throughout the grounds.

 In 1872 the ink factory and offices were moved from Aldersgate Street to 275 Holloway Road, Holloway; in 1892 the factory moved again to nearby Gillespie Road, close to Arsenal station.
 In January 1888 Stephens was admitted to the Freedom and Livery of the Worshipful Company of Spectacle Makers.
 The Stephens' Ink company was innovative and profitable and Henry Stephens was a very wealthy man.

+In February 1900 his eldest son, Henry O'Reilly Stephens, sought to enforce an agreement made with his father in June 1893 whereby he would be paid £25,000 or interest of 6% per annum of that sum for the rest of his life in the event of him leaving the company.
+The case was settled out of court on unknown terms.

 Stephens was popular in Finchley as a businessman, lecturer and philanthropist and was known as "Inky" Stephens, the "uncrowned king of Finchley", as a result.

 Aside from the family business and politics, he was a chemist, a local benefactor and philanthropist, and had an interest in agriculture and water management.
 He owned an estate in Cholderton, Wiltshire, where he set up the Cholderton and District Water Company in 1904.